TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Set-B1Host.md

 ## PARAMETERS

 ### -Name
-The name of the BloxOneDDI host to update.
+The name of the BloxOne Host to update.
 If -IP is specified, the Name parameter will overwrite the existing display name.

 ```yaml